ec-europa/europa-component-library/docs/04-documentation.md

 ## Step 4: Open a pull request

-* Once you made sure you have saved changes on your particular branch, you are ready to proceed on proposing these changes to the main `master` branch which is where you see the documentation in production.
+* Once you made sure you have saved changes on your particular branch, you are ready to proceed on proposing these changes to the main `next-v2` branch which is where you see the documentation in production.

 * You can simply use the hints which GitHub gives you when you go to the root of